-First time SDP installation on a given machine.

-Adding new SDP instances (separate Helix Core data sets) to an existing SDP installation on a given machine. '''
+- First time SDP installation on a given machine. - Adding new SDP instances (separate Helix Core data sets) to an existing SDP installation on a given machine.

-And SDP instance is a single Helix Core data set, with its own unique set of one set of users, changelist numbers, jobs, labels, versioned set of one set of users, changelist numbers, jobs, labels, versione files, etc. An organization may run a single instance or multiple instances.
+And SDP instance is a single Helix Core data set, with its own unique set of one set of users, changelist numbers, jobs, labels, versioned files, etc. An organization may run a single instance or multiple instances.